wouterj/wouterj.github.io/_posts/2020-04-28-authenticators-new-symfony-security.md

 </aside>

 This gives an authenticator all power about what is needed for successful authentication.
-At the same time, the most vunerable piece is handled centralized in an event listener.
-This makes applications a lot less vunerable, as security leaks will be fixed by the Symfony Security team.
+At the same time, the most important piece is handled centralized in an event listener.
+This makes applications less vunerable, as security leaks will be fixed by the Symfony Security team.
 You can also write your own listener to resolve a badge before a listener of Symfony, to customize the checks.

-There also is a `CustomCredentials` class that you can use to call a custom method to check credentials and a `SelfCheckingPassport` in case you don't need Symfony do check anything (e.g. when using API tokens).
+There also is a `CustomCredentials` class that you can use to call a custom method to check credentials and a `SelfCheckingPassport` in case you don't need Symfony do check any credentials (e.g. when using API tokens).

 ## Next up

 I plan to write at least two more blogposts about the new system in the coming weeks.
-We'll write real code for a real login on both of these:
+We'll write real code for a real custom logins on both of these:

 * Writing a custom authenticator: Passwords & Badges
 * Customizing security using event listeners